ChaseFlorell/Altus/readme.md

  1. Write a program that counts from any number (under 100) in decimal down to 0 in binary output.
 DO NOT use the ToString() method.
 For example, the following line in a code snippet: BinCount(5); Would produce: 101 100 11 10 01 00
  2. Write a program or method that takes in a string and reproduces the string on the console output in the following format:
-     a.
-All vowels are lowercase
+   - All vowels are lowercase
-     b.
-All consonants are uppercase
+   - All consonants are uppercase
-     c. even digits (0, 2, 4, 6, 8) are stripped
+   - even digits (0, 2, 4, 6, 8) are stripped

     For example, the following line in a code snippet: ChangeCase(“alphabet0123”); Would produce or return: aLPHaBeT13